Top Places to Visit in Paris, a complete guide to a perfect Parisian Getaway. Map Included!

-Check out our list of the best places to visit in Paris in autumn.
+Check out our list of the top places to visit in Paris.
 Make sure to scroll down to the bottom to check out a map of all the locations so you can easily plan out your holiday.

 This is by far one of the best views of the Eiffel Tower and arguably the most photographed spot in Paris.
 There are so many unique photo opportunities at Trocadero.
 Some of our favorite are on the ledge, stairs and straight in front of the tower.
 Come here for sunrise!